SlalomBuildATL/buckley/README.md

 To install all available packages, run `bcli install --all`

 ### Tags
 Packages are organized by tags.
-To install all recommended packages, run `bcli install --tags recommended`
+To install all recommended packages, run `bcli install --tag recommended`

 Tags can be combined for various purposes.
-If you're going to be doing full-stack development on an cloud-based project, you can do `bcli install --tags frontend,devops,cloud`
+If you're going to be doing full-stack development on an cloud-based project, you can do `bcli install --tag frontend,devops,cloud`

 Teams can opt to bundle all of their packages under a tag.
-For example, if you're a developer on the Avalon team,you can install all the packages needed for development on the project by running `bcli install --tags avalon`
+For example, if you're a developer on the Avalon team,you can install all the packages needed for development on the project by running `bcli install --tag avalon`

 ## Coming Soon
 - Bootstrappers for different kinds of projects/services